waynegramlich/ROS_Notes/README.md

 The article
-[6 Steps for Minimal Ubuntu Installation Using debootstrap](http://www.thegeekstuff.com/2010/01/debootstrap-minimal-debian-ubuntu-installation/) provides additional information.
+[6 Steps for Minimal Ubuntu Installation Using debootstrap](http://www.thegeekstuff.com/2010/01/debootstrap-minimal-debian-ubuntu-installation/) provides some additional insight.

 ### Install Raspian to Micro-SD Cards

 Perform the following steps:

+* Obtain two micro-SD cards.
+Label one "Raspian" and the other "Hybrid".

 * Download the Raspian Debian Wheezy release from [Raspberry Pi 2 Downloads web page](http://www.raspberrypi.org/downloads/).

-* Unzip the downloaded file to get `2015-01-32-raspian.img`.
+* Unzip the downloaded `.zip` file to get `2015-01-32-raspian.img`.

-* Using the `dd` command copy the image to a micro-SD card.
-  See the section above on the Beaglebone Black about how to use the `dd` command to copy the image to the micro-SD card.
+* Using the `dd` command copy the image to the "Raspian" micro-SD card.
+(See the section above on the Beaglebone Black about how to use the `dd` command to copy the image to the micro-SD card.)
+This can take 10-20 minutes depending up various factors.

-* Install, a USB to serial cable on pins 6 (Ground) pin 8 (TXD) and pin 10 (RXD).
-Fire up `minicom` and configure `minicom` to run in 8N1 mode at 11520 baud with no hardware flow control.
+* Do the same `dd` command to copy the same image to "Hybrid" micro-SD card.

+* Plug the HDMI monitor and USB keyboard into the RasPi2.
+  Insert the "Raspian" micro-SD card into the RasPi2.
+  Power up the RasPi2.

-* It should boot in console mode.
-You can log in via user "pi" and password "raspberry".
+* You should see the boot messages on the screen and it should eventually prompt you with `login:`.
+You can log in as user `pi`. with a password of `raspberry`.

-* You can shut down the system with `sudo halt`.
+* Expand the disk.
+(This could be more descriptive.)

-Label one of the Raspian micro-SD cards "Hybrid" and label the other micro-SD card as Raspian.
+* Connect one end of the network cable to the RasPi2 and the other to your network.

-### Next step
+* Perform the following commands to update the repository list and upgrade the packages:

+        sudo apt-get update
+        sudo apt-get upgrade

-* Boot the Raspian Micro-SD on the RasPi2.
+* Leave the RasPi2 running for the next set of steps:

+### Download Ubuntu to the "Raspian" micro-SD:

-* Create a directory:
+* Create a `ubuntu` directory:

         cd ~
         mkdir ubuntu